WesBanco Arena: Local sports

 The outer hallways are lined with display cases as the Ohio Valley Athletic Conference Hall of Fame.
 These cases display memorabilia from all schools past and present in the Ohio Valley Athletic Conference, as well as memorabilia from Ohio Valley natives, who have gone on to professional sports careers, including Bill Mazeroski, Bobby Douglas, Chuck Howley, Phil Niekro and Joe Niekro, among others.
 The arena also hosts the conference's annual Banquet of Champions, the largest high school athletic banquet in the United States.

 It also played host to the West Virginia Mountaineers basketball team for one season in the 1999–2000 season due to construction at the team's normal venue.
-Other sporting events such as high school basketball, college hockey, indoor football and others have hosted games at the arena on a regular basis.
+Other sporting events such as high school basketball, College basketball, college hockey, indoor football and others have hosted games at the arena on a regular basis.
 The Harlem Globetrotters have become a favorite of residents making yearly appearances at the arena.